jkliff/project_walker/README.md

 In this section one can list the rules, which are used to check a project.
 It begins with the name of a check.
 Each checker has different configuration options, and each supports interpolation on different options.
-Generally it can be sad that the _matches_ option does not support interpolation just globbing expressions.
+Generally it can be sad that the _files_ option does not support interpolation just globbing expressions.

 ### Vars